EdwinCroissantArduinoLibraries/SimpleBMP280Wire/README.md

 #SimpleBMP180 library

 This is a bare bone BMP280 Library

-The library uses 32 bit fixed point calculations.
+This library uses 32 bit fixed point calculations.
 The sensor is set at the ultra low power setting and a 1 second refresh rate.

 ##Dependency